Uperodon systoma (Schneider, 1799)

-Color: Body dorsum with more or less symmetrical dark brown pattern on a pinkish brown background.
-Ventrum whitish immaculate.
+Color: Dorsum with more or less symmetrical dark brown pattern on a pinkish brown background.
+Ventrum whitish.

 Distribution and Habitat